Hed Mayner: Career

-Mayner returned to Israel and founded his brand in Tel-Aviv In 2015.
-In the same year he won a scholarship from Mifal HaPais. a year later he was one of the five Israeli designers who were featured in the documentary series Fabric Stories, which was aired in yesDocu.
+Mayner returned to Israel and founded his brand in Tel-Aviv in 2015.
+In the same year he won a scholarship from Mifal HaPais.
+A year later, he was one of the five Israeli designers who were featured in the documentary series Fabric Stories, which was aired in yesDocu.

-In 2017 Mayner became the first Israeli designer to present On the Official Calendar of Paris Fashion Week.
-Two years later he won the LVMH Karl Lagerfeld prize.
+In 2017 Mayner became the first Israeli designer to present on the official calendar of Paris Fashion Week.
+By then he had appeared at Paris men's fashion week five times, previously through showroom presentations rather than on the official calendar.